 MAGEN DAVID ADOM welcomes volunteer first responders from all over the world.
 Michael, from Austria, remembers the day he saved a baby’s life:

-“I was assigned to Intensive Care Unit #23 at Station Ashdod when the call came in for my team to pick up a 17-day-old baby in the dangerous border region between Gaza and Israel.
+“I was assigned to Mobile Intensive Care Unit #23 at Station Ashdod when the call came in for my team to pick up a 17-day-old baby in the dangerous border region between Gaza and Israel.

 “We drove to Erez Crossing at the Palestinian border and met two Palestinian paramedics who took our incubator back across the border to retrieve the baby.
 When they returned 25 minutes later, one of the paramedics was walking alongside the incubator with a manual hand pump that he was using to assist the baby’s breathing.